jake-billings/edu-csci2421/hw5/readme.txt

    main() calls test() then runs a demo of the program

-Name:  MyVector.h
+Name:  LinkedList.h
-   contains class definition for the MyVector class this was provided by the assignment, and I have not edited it
+   contains class definition for the LinkedList class this was provided by the assignment, and I have not edited it

-Name:  MyVector.h
+Name:  LinkedList.cpp
-   contains class implementation for the MyVector class I implemented this solution. see file for function docs
+   contains class implementation for the LinkedList class I implemented this solution. see file for function docs